Skip to main content

 What to look for

-• Navigation: timestamps, chapters, and speaker labels help you jump back to the original moment.
+• Key moments: time links, chapters, and speaker names help you return to the right part.

 • Output fit: study guides, flashcards, mind maps, exports, and clip ideas solve different jobs.

-• Verification: important claims need a timestamp, citation, transcript passage, or original video check.
+• Source checks: important claims need a time link, cited text, or a manual video check.

 Comparison table